rawlk/rawlk.github.io/_posts/2015-06-22-Dodge Intro.md

 - 2001 Dodge Ram 5.9L Cummins - SLT/Laramie
 - 265K miles
-- Rebuilt Automatic Transmission @ 250K (47re case/48re internals)
+- Rebuilt Automatic Transmission @ 260K (47re case/48re internals in 9/2015)
 - 2" drop/shackles on the back
 - Engine has been partially dismantled and resealed with new gaskets. (in the photos, everything the previous owner 'touched' he painted red, kinda odd, but its a terrific way to keep track of things :-P )
 - New Air/Vacuum pump